AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

 In all, 20 people were killed, according to Zaher al-Waheidi, head of the Gaza Health Ministry’s records department.

+Israeli Prime Minister Benjamin Netanyahu’s office said the strike was a “tragic mishap” and that the military was investigating.

+“Israel values the work of journalists, medical staff, and all civilians,” his office said in a statement.

-The Israeli military said its troops carried out a strike in the area of Nasser Hospital and that it would conduct an investigation into the incident.
+The military said its troops carried out a strike in the area of Nasser Hospital.
 The military said it “regrets any harm to uninvolved individuals and does not target journalists as such.”

 Israeli media reported that Israeli troops fired two artillery shells at the hospital, targeting a Hamas surveillance camera on the roof.

-The Israel-Hamas war has been one of the bloodiest conflicts for media workers, with 189 journalists killed in Gaza in the 22-month conflict, according to the Committee to Protect Journalists.
+The Israel-Hamas war has been one of the bloodiest conflicts for media workers, with 189 Palestinian journalists killed by Israeli fire in Gaza in the 22-month conflict, according to the Committee to Protect Journalists.
 Comparatively, 18 journalists have been killed so far in Russia’s war in Ukraine, according to the CPJ.

 Like other journalists in Gaza, Mariam Dagga lived what she covered